Vehicle Towed After an Accident | What You Need to Know About Towing and Storage Fees

 Not unless you were injured in the wreck.
 If you were seriously injured in the accident, the last thing you want to worry about is where you car is, how to pay the towing fees and fighting over whose fault the accident was.

-If you were hurt in the accident, call the Anderson Injury Lawyers.
+If you were hurt in the accident, contact the Anderson Injury Lawyers.
 We’re happy to review the details of your case and let you know how we can help during this stressful, frustrating time.
 All consultations are free, and we charge nothing upfront.